andrewschechter/GroupMe-Enhancer/README.md

 ## Acknowledgments

-* GroupMe-Enhancer is the release version of [this](https://github.com/justinwoo395/GroupMe-Extension) project created for [LA Hacks 2019](https://lahacks.com/)
+* GroupMe++ is the release version of [this](https://github.com/justinwoo395/GroupMe-Extension) project created for [LA Hacks 2019](https://lahacks.com/)

+## Disclaimer
+* GroupMe++ is in no way affiliated with GroupMe, Skype Technologies S.A., or any of its parent companies and organizations.